 Investments involve risks.
 Past performance does not predict future return.
 There can be no assurance that an investment objective will be achieved or that there will be a return on capital.
 You may not get back the amount initially invested.
-Before making any investment decision, investors must read the Prospectus, and particularly the specific risks contained in section 6, as well as the Key Investor Information Document (KID) / Key Information Document (KID) (as applicable to their jurisdiction).
+Before making any investment decision, investors must read the Prospectus, and particularly the specific risks contained in section 6, as well as the Key Investor Information Document (KIID) / Key Information Document (KID) (as applicable to their jurisdiction).

-As of June 30, 2023, Costs: (illustrative share class: ISIN LU1958553072 registered in AT, CH, DE, ES, IT, LU, PT, UK): Entry charge: 5%, Exit charge: 1%, Ongoing charge: 0.54%.
-Performance fee: For its services to the Sub-fund, the Investment Manager is entitled to a variable management fee ("VMF"), which is calculated and accrued daily, at a rate of 2.34% (the "VMF Midpoint").
+As indicated in the KID accurate as of 21 May 2024, costs: (illustrative share classes: ISIN LU1958553072 registered in AT, CH, DE, ES, IT, LU, PT, UK): Entry charge: up to 3% max, Exit charge: none, Ongoing charge: 0.71% per year.
+Performance fee: For its services to the Sub-fund, the Investment Manager is entitled to a variable management fee ("VMF"), which is calculated and accrued daily, at the rate stated as the "VMF Midpoint".
 The VMF Minimum portion of the VMF will be calculated and accrued daily based on the Sub-fund's NAV.
-The rest of the VMF amount, if any, will be calculated and accrued daily based or downward by a performance adjustment (the "Performance Adjustment") that depends on whether, and to what extent, the performance of the Sub-fund exceeds, or is exceeded by, the performance of the Benchmark plus 6.5% (650 basis points) (the "VMF Midpoint Hurdle") over the Performance Period.
+The rest of the VMF amount, if any, will be calculated and accrued daily based on the Sub-fund's daily Modified Net Assets, adjusted upward or downward by a performance adjustment (the "Performance Adjustment") that depends on whether, and to what extent, the performance of the Sub-fund exceeds, or is exceeded by, the performance of the Benchmark plus 6.5% (650 basis points) (the "VMF Midpoint Hurdle") over the Performance Period.
 For a full description of the VMF please see the applicable section in Appendix A contained in the Prospectus.